tbellisiv/clojure-emacs-cider-intro/docs/Cider_Tour/Interactive_Coding/Code_Eval.md

 >**FYI**

 > `C-M-x` is useful for evaluating (or re-evaluating) top-level expressions such as var (`def`) and function (`defn`) definitions.
-As long as the point is within the expression, the top-level expression will be evaluated.
+As long as the point lies somewhere within the top-level expression, the top-level expression will be evaluated.

-The keybinding `C-M-x` invokes the `cider-eval-defun-at-point` command